fx-bricks/pfx-brick-dev/doc/ICD/src/PFxBrickICD-v3.md

 \medskip

-**Request 0x07 - Set User Data1 with ID**
+**Request 0x07 - Set UserData1 with ID**

-**Request 0x08 - Set User Data2 with ID**
+**Request 0x08 - Set UserData2 with ID**

-Changes the `User Data1/2` fields of the file directory entry.
-The `User Data1/2[31:0]` data bytes should be contained in bytes 3 to 6 of the host command packet.
+Changes the `UserData1/2` fields of the file directory entry.
+The `UserData1/2[31:0]` data bytes should be contained in bytes 3 to 6 of the host command packet.

-\medskip
+\pagebreak

 **Request 0x09 - Compute CRC32 with ID**